dev-enforced/confetti-starter-kit/README.md

 - Caching
 - HTML optimisation

-Has an extra feature in addition to the above"
+Has an extra feature in addition to the above:

-- Confetti Launch feature on button click
+- Confetti Launch feature on button click.